fmcardoso/aco-scs/README.md

 aco-scs
 =======

-ACO implementation for SCS problem.
+ACO implementation for the SCS problem.